tjme/opinionate/README.md

 You can guide and improve the code gneration performed by the template, by adding metadata.
 For example (when using the built-in template), you can specify more user-friendly labels for individual tables and fields, and whether they should appear on List or CRUD pages.

-The `opinionate-meta` sub-command can be used in a number of ways to help manage the metadata.
+The `opinionate meta` sub-command can be used in a number of ways to help manage the metadata.
 You can provide the metadata as a (JSON) overlay file, or in the PostgreSQL schema, as table and field comments.
 It can create starter (SQL and/or JSON) files, where you need only fill in the gaps (which is especially useful if you have a large schema).

 In future versions, it may also be included as directives in the GraphQL schema (when directives are better defined and/or external tools and dependencies allow).

-### Example usage of opinionate-meta
+### Example usage of opinionate meta

-You can generate an overlay file with default metadata using `opinionate-meta --overlay-out ./src/models/overlayOut.json`, similarly you can generate a SQL script to create table and field comments containing metadata using `opinionate-meta --comments-out ./src/models/comments.pgsql`.
+You can generate an overlay file with default metadata using `opinionate meta --overlay-out ./src/models/overlayOut.json`, similarly you can generate a SQL script to create table and field comments containing metadata using `opinionate meta --comments-out ./src/models/comments.pgsql`.
 These assume there is a `./src/models/schema.json` file describing the GraphQL schema (as produced by PostGraphile), otherwise you should use the `--schema` option to specify an alternative location.

-Note that you can use `opinionate-meta -h` for more help, especially on options for the locations on files to read and write.
+Note that you can use `opinionate meta -h` for more help, especially on options for the locations on files to read and write.

 ## Writing your own Opinionate ES6 template(s)